BrownFortress/NLU-2024-Labs/README.md

 For each of the projects, you must write a small report following the LaTeX template in the zip folder `report_template.zip`.
 In particular, you have to write a mini-report of **max 1 page** (references, tables and images are excluded from the count) in which you explain all the parts of the project giving more weight to the part with higher points. **Reports longer than 1 page will not be evaluated**.
 The purpose of this is to give you a way to report **cleanly** the results and give you space to describe what you have done and/or the originality that you have added to the exercise.
 You can find more detail about the sections and relative content in the LaTeX template.

 ### Grading
-The final grade is based on:
+For each project, the final grade is based on:
 - Code review;
 - Report review;
 - Q&A at the exam.